-- Indigenous Climate Action 2016 developing a collective Indigenous Climate Action Plan - UN Framework Convention on Climate Change (Article 2) work to prevent dangerous anthropogenic interference with the climate system, ensure food production is not threatened, and enable sustainable development - > The Working Group will be looking into international efforts to address the causes of climate change as a means of preserving the łata that rekwé need, and ultimately the lifestyle of Dene people.
-We will focus our initial efforts on finding actions and strategies put forward by other indigenous peoples.
+- Indigenous Climate Action 2016 developing a collective Indigenous Climate Action Plan - UN Framework Convention on Climate Change (Article 2) work to prevent dangerous anthropogenic interference with the climate system, ensure food production is not threatened, and enable sustainable development. - > The Working Group will be looking into international efforts to address the causes of climate change as a means of preserving the łata that rekwé need, and ultimately the lifestyle of Dene people.
+We will focus our initial efforts on finding actions and strategies put forward by other Indigenous peoples.

-Minimizing our Climate Change Footprint in the Déline District
+Minimizing our Climate Change Footprint in the Dél_Jne District

-Déline transitioned to self-government in 2016.
-The new government (called the Déline Government, or DGG) brings together the existing powers of the Charter Community, the Déline Land Corporation and the Déline First Nation Band.
-Self-government will give the people of Déline more control over their language, culture, customs and traditions.
-The DGG also has the following powers:
+Dél_inę transitioned to self-government in 2016.
+Self-government will give the people of Dél_inę more control over their language, culture, customs and traditions.
+The Dél_inę Got'inę Government has many powers, including: